josecarloscanova/clucene/README.md

 *		add much more unit tests
 *		justify the use of mutexes in DirectoryFS
 *		add compression on the nodes
+*		Improve the error handling (currently most of it is just dumping the stacktrace)
 ------------------------

 We use Travis for continuous integration!